BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Royal Standard of Rohan** `PASSIVE`

-[Banner] with range 6", Gamling does not suffer the -1 penalty in the Duel roll.
-If a friendly Rohan Hero model within 6" spends a Might point, they may roll a D6.
-On a natural 6, the point of Might is free.
+This is a Unique [banner] with a range of 6".
+Gamling does not suffer the -1 penalty to his Duel Roll for carrying a [banner].
+Additionally, whenever a friendly Rohan Hero model within 6" of the Royal Standard of Rohan spends a Might Point, they may roll a D6.
+On a natural 6, the Might Point is free and is not spent.

 </div>